captainys/YSFLIGHT/Documentation/DAT Files.md

 > VAPORPO1  8.6m  0.55m -3.20m  #VAPOR POSITION (Wings Spread)

-Define the location of the wing-tip vapor origin when the variable geometry wings are swept fully forward.
+Define the location of the wing-tip vapor origin when the variable geometry wings are swept fully forward.If not defined, YSFlight defaults to:

+> VAPORPO1  5m  0m 0m

 See the [Coordinate System Definition](#-YSFlight-Coordinate-System) for more about the order of inputs.